Asalha Puja Day & Buddhist Lent Day in Thailand

 The festival of Songkran falls on the 13th, 14th, and 15th of April every year.

-Asahna Bucha, also called Asalha Puja, is the day that marks when Lord Buddha delivered his first sermon at Benares in India over 2500 years ago.
+Asahna Bucha, also called Asalha Puja, marks the day Lord Buddha delivered his first sermon at Benares in India over 2,500 years ago.

 It is a public holiday in Thailand, and the date for this festival is determined by the waxing moon and the lunar months, which usually come in July according to the Thai lunar calendar.
-It is an auspicious day and brings many people to their nearest temples to commemorate the occasion.
+It is an auspicious day, and many people visit their nearest temples to commemorate the occasion.

 Are there other Thai Buddha Days in 2022?